Community Notices for 13 & 14 December 2018

 - The Bluff Maritime Museum is open Monday-Friday from 10-4.30, and on weekends and public holidays, from 12:30-4:30.
-They’ve got lots of fascinating history to view, including fishing & sealing memorabilia, tours of an oyster boat, and info about this earliest European settled community, including shipwrecks in the challenging southern waters.
+They have lots of fascinating history to view, including fishing & sealing memorabilia, tours of an oyster boat, and info about this earliest European settled community, including shipwrecks in the challenging southern waters.
 Admission for adults is $3, and its $1 for children.

 - The Awarua Communications Museum at 1276 Bluff Rd is open on Sundays from 1-4pm.
 Take a step into a unique part of our history, view their collection of local & national communications memorabilia and enjoy their interactive exhibitions.
 Entry is via cash only – it’s $6 for adults and $3 for children.

 - The Thornbury Vintage Tractor and Implement Museum on Foster Rd, Thornbury is the oldest vintage tractor museum in NZ.
 It’s open 1.30-4.30pm on Sundays.

 - The Mataura Museum is open Friday, Saturday and Sunday from 1-4pm at 68 Kana St. It showcases the Paper Mill and Freezing Works and uses touch screens to bring Mataura’s rich social and industrial heritage to life.
 Admission is free, but your donations are welcomed.

 - The Hokonui Moonshine Museum in Gore celebrates their colourful history of illicit whiskey making & consumption.
 By recreating the scenes from old with static displays, audio, visuals and artefacts, it showcases the background of the prohibition era.
 It’s open Monday-Friday from 8.30-4.30, Saturdays 9.30-3.30pm and Sundays 1-3.30pm.
 It’s $5 for adults and children are free.